 HS, IV41 to IV51, IV55, IV56, KA27, KA28, KW15 to KW17, PA41, PA42 to PA49, PA60, PA61, PA62 to PA76, PA77, PA78, PH41, PH42, PH43, PH44, ZE

-Sending parcels to these locations can be expensive compared to the rest of Scotland, but it is often not as expensive as sending parcels to Northern Island, the Isle of Man and the Isles of Scilly.
-When comparing quotes to have your parcel delivered, look out for companies who do not charge a premium for these addresses.
-For example, the Royal Mail charges the same price to send a parcel to Scotland no matter where, as it includes the Highlands and Islands at the same rates as the rest of the United Kingdom.
-Many couriers will offer exactly the same speedy, cheap and efficient service to Islands and Highlands addresses, so look out for one of these when you are comparing quotes in order to benefit from a cheap courier to Scotland.
+Sending parcels to these locations can be expensive compared to the rest of Scotland.
+It is often not as expensive as sending parcels to Northern Ireland, the Isle of Man and the Isles of Silly.
+When comparing quotes to have your parcel delivered, look out for companies who don’t charge a premium for these addresses.
+For example, Royal Mail charges the same price to send a parcel to Scotland no matter where.
+This is because it includes the Highlands and Islands at the same rates as the rest of the United Kingdom.
+Many couriers will offer the same speedy, cheap and efficient service to the Islands and Highlands addresses.
+You’ll need to look out for these when comparing quotes in order to benefit from a cheap courier to Scotland.

-There are stricter guidelines about sending dangerous goods abroad, but if your package does not contain any restricted items then it is easy to arrange cheap delivery to Scotland.
-Make sure that you have an accurate address for the end destination of your parcel before you check for quotes so that you get an accurate price to deliver your parcel.
-You can still ask for tracked and recorded delivery for international parcels, and some addresses abroad are even eligible for next day delivery.
+There are strict guidelines about sending dangerous goods abroad.
+If your package does not contain any restricted items, then it’s easy to arrange cheap delivery to Scotland.
+Make sure you have an accurate address for the end destination of your parcel before you check for quotes.
+This is so you get an accurate price to deliver your parcel.
+You can still ask for tracked and recorded delivery for worldwide parcels.
+Some addresses abroad are even eligible for next day delivery.

 Post boxes in Scotland are bright red, just like the rest of the post boxes across the United Kingdom.
 Most post boxes only have a slot wide enough to take letters and very small parcels.
-For larger packages, you will need to arrange cheap delivery to Scotland either online or by visiting a courier office or a post office.
-For any special services, such as tracked, recorded or next day delivery, you can check for quotes online for cheap parcel delivery Scotland.
+For large packages, you’ll need to arrange a courier to Scotland online.
+You can also do so by visiting a courier office or post office.
+For special services, such as tracked, recorded or next day delivery, you can check quotes online.
+This makes cheap parcel delivery Scotland convenient.

-If a package is small enough to fit in a post box, and you happen to know how much delivery via the Royal Mail will cost, you can simply affix the correct number of stamps to the front of the parcel and place it in the post box at any time.
+If a package is small enough to fit in a post box you can affix the correct number of stamps and post this way.
 The post box will state the time of the next collection on the front of it.
-Post offices are generally open from 9am until 5pm, Monday to Saturday (on Saturdays, post offices are generally open until 12pm or 1pm).
-All post offices are closed on Sundays and Bank Holidays.
-Other Scotland parcel delivery services, of course, are open much later, and if you use an online service you’ll be able to arrange your parcel delivery at a time which suits you.
+Post offices are open from 9 am until 5 pm, Monday to Saturday.
+On Saturdays, post offices are generally open until 12 pm or 1 pm.
+All post offices close on Sundays and Bank Holidays.
+Other parcel delivery to Scotland services are open much later.
+If using online, you’ll be able to arrange your parcel delivery Scotland service at a time which suits you.